-WITHIN WEEKS, Columbia University Press brings out my new book, Meals Matter: A Radical Economics through Gastronomy.
-It’s a basic rethink of the human predicament from, perhaps for some people, a surprising direction.
-That unexpectedness is why food anthropologist David Sutton, for example, generously locates the book’s “potential to upend many orthodoxies”.
-Politics professor Janet Flammang speaks of succeeding “brilliantly in a radical project”.
+NOW PUBLISHED by Columbia University Press, Meals Matter: A Radical Economics through Gastronomy rethinks the human predicament from, perhaps for some people, a surprising direction.
+The book’s originality is why food anthropologist David Sutton, for example, generously locates the “potential to upend many orthodoxies”.

 “A book I wish I had written”, writes former chef and now academic economist, Professor Ted P. Schmidt.
+The book succeeds “brilliantly in a radical project” for politics professor Janet Flammang.
 “Meals Matter is a passionate call to create a more convivial world,” according to professor of European history Bertram M. Gordon.
 More reactions to the book.

-That original work was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up a restaurant in another Tuscan town.
-The contrast with eating in my own country was so intriguing, important and revelatory that I’ve been doing gastronomy ever since.
+Here is the cover of my first work, One Continuous Picnic, a gastronomic history of Australia, which appeared in 1982, with a new edition in 2007.
+It was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up the Cantina di Toia restaurant in another Tuscan town, Bacchereto.
+The contrast with my own country was so sensual, important and revelatory that Jennifer Hillier and I ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills for 15 years, and I kept up gastronomical research.
 Here is a list of my books.

 Gastronomy is the diner’s sense of the world, and Meals Matter, the blog, provides a focus, bringing together books, ideas, debates, news and observations.